 4. This gets slowly drizzled into a mixture of egg yolks, water and corn flour whilst continuously beating.

-5. It all gets added back to the saucepan and whisked slowly over low-medium heat until it’s nice and thick.
+5. It all gets added back to the saucepan and whisked slowly over low-medium heat until you have a nice, thick and smooth custard.
 The custard will look almost bouncy when it’s ready and it will dollop off the whisk and not merge straight into itself again.

 6. Layer it up – line the square baking tin with baking paper and place one piece of the baked puff pastry in the bottom.
 Whisk the lemon juice and zest into the custard then pour it over and level it out.
-Add the top layer of pastry.
+Cut the second sheet of pastry into 8 or more even pieces and lay them on top – cutting it at this stage really helps make it easier to cut through the whole slice later.

 7. After letting it set for a good 4 hours (or overnight is even better), just make a simple 2 ingredient icing and pour it over the top.